 - Energy reduce energy use and greenhouse gas emissions.
-The building's envelope and services have been integrated to ensure the building is controlled to maintain the desired conditions whilst optimising the energy efficiency of the complex. - Indoor Environmental Quality design the building to maximise occupant comfort addressing issues of thermal and visual comfort and indoor air quality. - Water minimise potable water consumption and optimise the water efficiency of the development. - Materials and Waste minimise waste, encourage reuse and recycling of materials and use low environmental impact materials. - Transport encourage more energy efficient and less polluting forms of transport to and from the site. - Climate change adaptation and resilience a study of associated risks will be undertaken and any risks categorised as 'high' will be resolved within design development.

-• Community Amenity - the development plans to integrate external and internal community spaces to work alongside council targets to improve public infrastructure.
+The building's envelope and services have been integrated to ensure the building is controlled to maintain the desired conditions whilst optimising the energy efficiency of the complex. - Indoor Environmental Quality design the building to maximise occupant comfort addressing issues of thermal and visual comfort and indoor air quality. - Water minimise potable water consumption and optimise the water efficiency of the development. - Materials and Waste minimise waste, encourage reuse and recycling of materials and use low environmental impact materials.
+Reduce upfront embodied carbon through efficient design and appropriate material selection. - Transport encourage more energy efficient and less polluting forms of transport to and from the site. - Climate change adaptation and resilience a study of associated risks will be undertaken and any risks categorised as 'high' will be resolved within design development. - Community Amenity the development plans to integrate external and internal community spaces to work alongside council targets to improve public infrastructure.
 In addition the development proposes to provide improved public thoroughfare from the train station and bus terminals.